Blockstream/docs/docs/green/basic.md

 To receive Bitcoin, all you need to do is provide a receiving address to the sender.

 A Bitcoin receiving address is a string of numbers and letters.
-You can create a receiving address by going to the “Receive” screen.
-(Your wallet will generate a new receiving address for each new incoming transaction.
-While it is possible to reuse old addresses, we strongly advise against this because it lessens your privacy).
+You can create a receiving address by selecting “Receive” from the main screen.
+Your wallet will generate a new receiving address each time you prompt it for one.
+While it is possible to reuse old addresses, we strongly advise against this because it lessens your privacy.

 Once you can see what your new address is, you’ll need to communicate it to the sender.
 If you need to send over a distance, a text message or email is an effective way to do it.
 It’s always better to copy and paste addresses rather than manually type them out, and you should also double or triple check every time, especially for larger amounts.
 If the address is wrong, any bitcoins sent can become lost forever, so be very careful!